You'll find seaside fun, bucolic beauty and plenty of free ways to enjoy them in this wonderful corner of Dorset

 Bournemouth – a coastal resort without the hordes of holidaymakers associated with Blackpool and Brighton, and plenty of free things to do nearby

-A little over 200 years ago, the area where Bournemouth now stands was nothing but rugged heathland running down to a deserted coastline.
-Smugglers came ashore and hid their contraband in Bournemouth's now-famous chines (deep ravines running down to the sea).
+A little over 200 years ago, the area where Bournemouth now stands was nothing but rugged heathland running down to a deserted coastline, until smugglers came ashore and hid their contraband in Bournemouth's now-famous chines (deep ravines running down to the sea).

 The smugglers are also to thank for the series of gardens alongside the River Bourne – logically but uncreatively named Upper, Central and Lower Gardens, which belies the many charms residing within them.
-The Lower Gardens are closest to the seafront and retain a Victorian feel: the wide paths are perfect for promenading, a bandstand provides musical accompaniment, and kiosks offer deckchair hire and refreshments.
+The Lower Gardens are closest to the seafront and retain a Victorian feel – the wide paths are perfect for promenading, a bandstand provides musical entertainment and kiosks offer deckchair hire and refreshments.

 1. Stroll the promenade and pier

 These days, Bournemouth doesn't put on airs and graces.
 It shamelessly flaunts its kiss-me-quick British seaside flavour: plastic buckets and spades hang outside shops, stripy deckchairs line the beach, funfair rides twirl and whirl, the scent of candy floss hangs in the air, and the incessant cha-ching of slot machines follows you wherever you go.